 Water Conservation Program Coordination and Staffing Support

-The CVWD General Manager, Jordan W. Dietz is CVWD’s Conservation Coordinator.
+The CVWD General Manager, Thomas G. Weddle Jr., is CVWD’s Conservation Coordinator.
 He dedicates approximately 5 percent of his time to performing these duties.
-He can be reached at: 909-338-1727 or.
+He can be reached at: 909-338-1727 or tweddle@crestlinevillagewaterca.gov.
 Additional staff support may be provided on an as-needed basis, budget permitting.

 Implementation Over the Past Five Years